WWE News: Two Hall Of Famers Declare Interest In Returning To Action To Face Current Champions

 — Nikki & Brie (@BellaTwins) November 3, 2020

-As the third tweeter pointed out, the Bellas’ potential comeback would undoubtedly lead to some fan backlash as well.
+As the third user pointed out, the Bellas’ potential comeback might lead to some fan backlash as well.
 The sisters were mostly portrayed as heels during their in-ring careers, and not everyone was a fan of their work.

 However, their latest social media update could lead to some interest in a comeback for the legendary team.
 Now that they’ve started families, they can focus their attention on handling some unfinished business in the squared circle.

 The Women’s Tag Team Championships were introduced in 2018 just as their wrestling careers were coming to an end.
-As documented by Sportskeeda, they never had the opportunity to compete for the gold.
+As documented by Sportskeeda, they never had the opportunity to compete for those belts.

 It’s not uncommon for retired wrestlers to come back for one-off matches and short programs, so the bout isn’t beyond the realm of possibility.